License GuideSOC 29-1212

 License.

 A cardiologist diagnoses and treats heart and blood vessel diseases.
-Daily work includes reviewing patient test results, performing physical exams, and ordering imaging studies like ultrasounds or angiograms.
-They prescribe medications to manage conditions such as high blood pressure, heart failure, and arrhythmias.
-Some cardiologists specialize further, performing procedures like stent placement to open blocked arteries, conducting echocardiograms to assess heart function, or treating electrical rhythm problems.
+They perform physical exams, order tests like EKGs and ultrasounds, and prescribe medications to manage conditions such as high blood pressure, heart failure, and arrhythmias.
+Some cardiologists specialize further.
+Interventional cardiologists perform procedures like angioplasty and stent placement to open blocked arteries.
+Others focus on echocardiography, using ultrasound to examine heart function, or electrophysiology, treating electrical problems in the heart rhythm.

 At a Glance